 The world-first Hydrogen Energy Supply Chain (HESC) Project

-The Hydrogen Energy Supply Chain (HESC) Pilot Project was successfully completed in February 2022 with the arrival of the Suiso Frontier in Kobe, Japan with a load of liquefied hydrogen extracted from Latrobe Valley coal.
-This achievement proved the HESC Project’s technical viability and the basis for Project Partners to progress to creating a Liquefied Hydrogen Supply Chain Commercial Demonstration Project between Victoria and Japan.
+The Hydrogen Energy Supply Chain (HESC) Pilot Project was successfully completed in February 2022 with the arrival of the Suiso Frontier in Kobe, Japan with a load onboard of liquefied hydrogen extracted from Latrobe Valley coal.

-First will be J-POWER and Sumitomo Corporation, who will form a joint-venture to produce clean hydrogen via extraction from Latrobe Valley coal with carbon capture, utilisation and storage (CCUS) in the Bass Strait.
-Read their statement here
+First is J-POWER and Sumitomo Corporation, to produce clean hydrogen from Latrobe Valley coal with carbon capture, utilisation and storage (CCUS).

-The other is Japan Suiso Energy (JSE), comprised of Kawasaki Heavy Industries and Iwatani Corporation, who will purchase clean hydrogen from the J-POWER/Sumitomo Corporation project and will be responsible for liquefaction at the Port of Hastings and trans-oceanic shipment from Victoria to Japan.
-Read their statement here.
+The second is Japan Suiso Energy (JSE), comprised of Kawasaki Heavy Industries and Iwatani Corporation, responsible for liquefaction and trans-oceanic shipment to Japan.

-All news and updates will continue to be published on this website and enquiries can be sent to [email protected].
+All news and updates will be published on this website and enquiries can be sent to [email protected].

 Urgent Emissions Reductions